jjeyanthan/portswigger_lab/command_Injection/cheatsheet_cmd_inj.md

 id,ls,whoami,dir(windows),...

-# zero proctection with multiple parameter
+# zero protection with multiple parameter

 You can try to escape/add a command to the previous argument :